harkirat2021/Invisible-Institute-Chicago-Reporter-Collaboration-Public/The Enchanted Badgers/checkpoint-2/src/complaint_classification/README.md

 `allennlp train complaint_classifier_bag_of_embeddings.jsonnet -s boe_model --include-package complaint_classifier_module`

+Both scripts are set up to use a CPU for training by default.
+The bag of embeddings model will train quickly on a CPU, however the BERT model will not.
+If you have access to a CUDA compatible GPU, you can modify the `complaint_classifier_bert_base.jsonnet` file's line where it specifies the `"cuda_device": -1` to be `"cuda_device": 0` (meaning you'll use the first GPU available).

 ## Evaluating the Model (for testing purposes)
 Then, to evaluate this model on the test dataset, use the following command in the terminal: